NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/custom-flags.md

     ...
 }
 ```

+The discarded exceptions can be processed in the app by subscribing to `application.discardedErrorEvent` or by assigning a one-argument function to `global.__onDiscardedError`.

 > **NOTE:** The `discardUncaughtJsExceptions` works on iOS as well.
 This is why in the example above the flag is not assigned to the `android` object.